 OVERVIEW: The onset of the COVID-19 pandemic highlighted, among other challenges, the need to efficiently assess the strength, quality, and character of the human immune response SARS-CoV-2 and its vaccines.
 Debates are still ongoing about the extent to which antibody versus T cell mediated immunity may play a role in protection in the short and long term.
 These questions and challenges echo in many ways the questions that immunoengineers face when designing novel treatment strategies and biomaterial modulators for any disease – how best to assess and quantify the complex immune response?

-In this Webinar, we will hear first from Dr. Kaitlyn Sadtler (NIH/NIBIB) on her team’s development of a well-validated assay for serum antibodies, and the results from a nationwide study of COVID-19 seropositivity in volunteer participants.
-Next, we will hear from Dr. Krishnendu Roy (GA Tech) on the roles of T cells in immunity and the analytical tools best suited to study that role, especially in the context of COVID-19.
-Plan to participate in an exciting open discussion about the challenges and opportunities in this space.
+In this webinar, you will first hear from Dr. Kaitlyn Sadtler (NIH/NIBIB) on her team’s development of a well-validated assay for serum antibodies, and the results from a nationwide study of COVID-19 seropositivity in volunteer participants.
+You will then hear from Dr. Krishnendu Roy (GA Tech) on the roles of T cells in immunity and the analytical tools best suited to study that role, especially in the context of COVID-19.

 Dr. Kaitlyn Sadtler is an Earl Stadtman Investigator and Chief of the Section on Immuno-Engineering at the National Institutes of Health.
 She began her lab at the National Institute of Biomedical Imaging and Bioengineering after a postdoctoral fellowship at the Massachusetts Institute of Technology in the Department of Chemical Engineering working on the molecular mechanisms of immune activation in the foreign body response.
 There, she was awarded an Ruth L Kirschstein Postdoctoral Fellowship for her work on immunology and tissue engineering.
 She completed her Ph.D. at the Johns Hopkins University School of Medicine where she showed a critical role for Th2-T cells in biomaterial-mediated muscle regeneration.
 Her research has been published in journals such as Science, Nature Methods, Nature Communications, and others.
 She was recognized as a 2018 TED Fellow and delivered a TED talk that has been viewed >2.4 million times and listed as one of the top-viewed talks of 2018.
 Dr. Sadtler was selected for the 2019 Forbes 30 Under 30 List in Science and was selected as a 2020 TEDMED Research Scholar.
 Since starting her laboratory at the NIH, Dr. Sadtler has lent her lab’s expertise to the fight against COVID-19, launching the NIH Trans-IC Serologic Survey to determine the number of undiagnosed cases of SARS-CoV-2 in the United States via remote blood sampling and antibody testing.